SravaniKarri137/.Net-Frontend/README.md

-# 🧑‍💼 Online Recruitment System
+# 🧑‍💼 Online Recruitment Portal

 An end-to-end recruitment platform built with **React** (Frontend) and **.NET Core** (Backend) to simplify and manage the hiring process.